 To maximize your earning power, evaluate your work.
 Ensure that your icing and piping work is clean and well put together.
 Your cake is well stacked and level, and your overall presentation impeccable.
 Clients buy with their eyes first, and if your work appears flawless, you set yourself apart from the rest.

 Increase your prices…continuously

 We would not be doing our due diligence if we did not bring this up.
-Bakers are notoriously bad about making up arbitrary prices, or copying someone else, instead of doing the math and calculating the numbers themselves.
+Bakers are notoriously bad about making up arbitrary prices or copying someone else, instead of doing the math and calculating the numbers themselves.
 While we won’t cover exactly how to do that right now we discuss it frequently so you want to make sure you are subscribed.
 We offer tips, tools, and even webinars on how to price your cakes and desserts.
-This information is only available to subscriber so make sure you sign up below!
+This information is only available to subscribers so make sure you sign up below!

 A last word on pricing.
 When establishing your pricing, your numbers must be aligned with your skills.
 What that means is that if you have not perfected smooth icing, sharp edges, and preventing cake bulging, you are not ready to charge top dollar.
 A few might pay for it, but word will get around through mediocre or bad reviews, and then you will have another problem to handle.
 This does not mean you need to be the cheapest, it just means that your value and pricing must be in alignment and includes alignment in your skills.